 Virtual Reality (VR)

-Through interactive mobile tools and virtual tours, hotels can revolutionize the initial steps of the guest experience, make communication easier and see a massive increase in bookings.
+Through interactive mobile tools and virtual tours, hotels can revolutionize the initial steps of the guest experience with virtual or augmented reality, make communication easier — and see a massive increase in bookings.

 As pleasant as your front desk employees might be, guests might prefer a streamlined check-in process.
 They don’t want to wait in line during check-in or take frequent trips to the front desk because somebody lost their key.

 This attitude is just one example of how hotel communication can sometimes be overbearing and negatively impact the guest experience.

 Keyless check-in service is the perfect solution for the sensitive guest and front-desk relationship.
 Guests can access their rooms via their mobile devices, skip the front desk and not worry about losing a key.
 Keyless service also helps end the guest experience on a high note, allowing for a smooth, stress-free check-out.